Boulangerie/pimped-proxy/README.md

 [![npm devDependencies](https://img.shields.io/david/dev/Boulangerie/pimped-proxy.svg)](https://david-dm.org/Boulangerie/pimped-proxy)
 [![npm license](https://img.shields.io/npm/l/pimped-proxy.svg)](https://www.npmjs.org/package/pimped-proxy)

-Pimped Proxy is a comprehensive and simple implementation of Proxy for JavaScript and TypeScript.
+Pimped Proxy is a comprehensive, simple, ES5+ compatible, lightweight (~2KB) and universal implementation of Proxy for JavaScript and TypeScript.
 It is not a replacement of the [ES2015 Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) but it gives a simplest way to:
 - lookup both simple properties and more complex paths
 - transform data on the fly without altering objects